 Follow up on non-major conformities

 FSSC 2200 V6 states that major non-conformities shall be closed by the certification body (CB) within 28 calendar days from the last day of the audit.
 If this is not possible, the Corrective Action Plan (CAP) must include temporary measures and controls necessary to mitigate the risk until permanent corrective action can be implemented.
-In addition, the CB must agree on a time frame with the organization to verify the effective implementation of the permanent corrective action.
+In addition, the CB must agree on a time frame with the organisation to verify the effective implementation of the permanent corrective action.
 A certification decision will be made based on this information.

 Additional audit documentation and certificates